t-bendet/17.1-crud/psuado.md

 #### Update

-- [ ] get the id of this specific book specific user data
+- [x] get the id of this specific book specific user data
-- [ ] display editable ui with confirm/cancel
+- [x] display editable ui with confirm/cancel
-- [ ] if confirm update data and card
-- [ ] add form validation

 #### Delete

-- [ ] get an specific user data
+- [x] get an specific user data
-- [ ] display data and "are you sure?" msg
+- [x] display data and "are you sure?" msg
-- [ ] delete and confirm(disable btn untill confirmation)
+- [x] delete and confirm(disable btn untill confirmation)

 ## Add a Review page

 #### create

-- [ ] form component to get user data
+- [x] form component to get user data
-- [ ] form validation return true/false
-- [ ] post to api and return success(disable btn and show msg while posting)